SAP/cloud-security-services-integration-library/java-security-test/README.md

 Find an example on how to use the test utilities [here](/samples/java-security-usage).

 ### Jwt Generator
 Using `JwtGenerator` you can create tokens of type [`Token`](/java-security/src/main/java/com/sap/cloud/security/token/Token.java), which offers you a `getTokenValue()` method that returns the encoded and signed Jwt token.
-By default its signed with a random RSA key pair (as of version `2.8.1`).
+By default its signed with a random RSA key pair (starting with version `2.8.1`).
 In case you like to provide the token via `Authorization` header to your application you need to prefix the access token with `Bearer `.

 ```java
 Token token = JwtGenerator.getInstance(Service.XSUAA, "client-id")